Many probiotics you buy today are a total waste of money, because they contain little (if any) living organisms.

 2 days later.
 Similar to 1 day but even more disgusting, which is how to tell if the probiotics are working.
 The more nasty they look, the more alive they are.

 Two different tests, experimenting with multiple variables.
 In both scenarios, you can tell the Garden of Life Primal Defense are alive.
-This is especially apparent in the cow milk test, where even after 48 hours the placebo glass on the right has absolutely zero bacterial growth despite being at room temperature for 2 full days.
-It makes you wonder what kind of crap they are adding as preservatives?!
+This is obvious in the cow milk test, where even after 48 hours the placebo glass on the right has zero bacterial growth, despite being at room temperature for 2 full days.
+It makes you wonder what kind of crap they are adding to milk as preservatives?!

 Personal reviews and side effects experienced